microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 * API key auth and OAuth2 auth code auth
 * Basic auth and OAuth2 auth code auth

 Throughout this post, we've walked through the first combination.
-You can try the other two combinations on your end!
+After that, you can try the other two combinations on your end!

 ## Exercise &ndash; Try it yourself!